 Our virtues have been chosen to reflect the time of year for our children.
 So for example, we have 'respect and courtesy' at the beginning of the year when we are setting out our expectations, charity and forgiveness during the season of Lent, resilience and perseverance during SATs preparation!

 Click on each 'virtue' to find out a little more about each!
 The signs of living the virtue will explain what kind of things we are all trying to see in each other. *NEW: there are some small short Acts of Worship that you might like to use at home to reflect on the meaning of the virtues.
 There are some suggestions of short Bible readings, hymns and songs and some things you might want to use as a focus.
 Don't worry - all you really need is a little bit of time to spend with your child to think about the meanings.

-Throughout Lent and Easter, our children have been thinking about Jesus and how important he is to Christians.
-During Holy Week the classes led different parts of the Easter Story with Year 6 performing a 'Passion Play' all about Jesus' Crucifixion.
+During Lent and Easter, our children think about Jesus and how important he is to Christians.
+We remember Ash Wednesday at Mass and also with a liturgy in KS1 in school.
+During Holy Week the classes lead different parts of the Easter Story with Year 6 performing a 'Passion Play' all about Jesus' Crucifixion.

 Our Acts of Prayer & Liturgy